Setting Our Kids Up to Live Their Best Lives

 Our Supporters

-I acknowledge our positive on-going relationship with Ngāti Tamaoho, and recognise the Iwi’s significance as mana whenua of Papakura.
-Your support is very much valued.
+I acknowledge our positive ongoing relationship with Ngāti Tamaoho, and recognise the Iwi’s significance as mana whenua of Papakura.
+Your support since inception is highly valued.
 I also recognise the work we do alongside and with the Papakura Marae.
-The Marae’s work is critical to the well-being of Papakura.
+The Marae undertakes invaluable work in our Papakura community.

-The Trust continues to be in a sound financial position thanks to the wonderful support we receive from funders and contributing agencies.
-Financial sustainability nonetheless is always challenging for the NFP sector, including Kootuitui and we work hard to justify the commitment and resources funders provide to us.
+The Trust continues to be in a good financial position thanks to the great support we receive from funders and voluntary agencies.
+Financial sustainability nonetheless is always challenging for the NFP sector, including Kootuitui, and we work hard to justify the commitment and revenue funders provide to us.

 Kootuitui ki Papakura project featured image 2